Skip to main content

 How to enable

-Go to Settings → Capabilities and enable Snowflake.
-Enter your Account Identifier, Login Name, and Programmatic Access Token (PAT) in the capability card (see below).
+Go to Settings → Capabilities and enable Snowflake, then link a workspace secret containing your Account Identifier, Login Name, and Programmatic Access Token (PAT).
+The same secret can be reused across agents and teams.

 Example use cases